synyx/android-build-ci-toolchain/README.md

 ## Configuring AVD

-This requires the afore mentioned Android Emulator Plugin.
+This requires the aforementioned Android Emulator Plugin.

 By default the job will create a parameterized AVD during its runtime and destroyed afterwards.
 See [below](#avd-parameter) for the configuration.
 Possible configurations include using different AVDs for different jobs and reusing them.